 Ms. Dodge is a long-time farmer, creative entrepreneur, successful business owner, and energetic environmental activist.
 In addition to her role as Board Manager, she has been Northeast Community Development Manager for Iroquois Valley Farms since 2013.
 She manages her family's 350 acre farm in Pownal, Vermont, leasing it to several organic operators, including a 250 member CSA, an organic dairy farm, and an organic beef operation.
 She co-owns a flock of Katahdin sheep, and with her partners, manages them by the Alan Savory Holistic Management system.
 She is a former beefalo farmer, raised and marketed grass-fed beef before its importance to consumers became widely embraced.
 She has been instrumental in promoting and strengthening the link between local family farmers, restaurants, and direct farm sales through farmers' markets and CSAs.
-She is one of the pioneers of the locally-grown food movement, and created Taste Vermont, and their importance to the Vermont brand.
+She is one of the pioneers of the locally-grown food movement, and created Taste Vermont, a bi-annual event in the '90s which promoted public awareness of specialty farmers in Vermont, and their importance to the Vermont brand.